CarsonDavis/CarsonDavis.github.io/_posts/2024-06-15-goto_recipes.md

 -----

 ## Roast Beef Sandwich
+The basic idea here is that if you use premium ingredients and properly prepare them, you can make a sandwich that is better than anything you can buy.
 ### The Fundamentals
+The basic sandwich relies on nothing but bread meat and cheese.
+Honestly I think this has a wonderful nostalgic feel, but the advanced variations are also great.
 - Publix Brioche Buns
 - London Port Roast Beef
 - Kewpie Mayo
 - Cheese

 ### Variations
-#### Plane Jane
+- **Plane Jane**
   - mayo, meat, munster.
 This has has that perfect nostalgic childhood feel, but with premium ingredients and techniques it shines beautifully.

-#### Garlic Mayo
+- **Garlic Mayo**
   - mayo, meat, garlic, munster.
 Squeeze 1-2 cloves of garlic into the mayo and mix.
 If you nail the balance, this gives a robust punch that elevates the sandwich.

-#### The Works
+- **The Works**

-For those of you that love measurements, I recorded the exact amounts I used.
+  - For those of you that love measurements, I recorded the exact amounts I used.
 I would caution you to use your own tastebuds to adjust.
   - 80g beef
   - 30g mayo + 3g garlic
   - 15g arugula + 5g white vinegar + 5g dulce vinegar
   - 10g microplaned Cabot Creamery Extra Sharp Cheddar

 -----